Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

 2. (UI Browser) Locate the image on which you want to mark points and verify extrinsics via epilines.
 Usually, this will be an image you imported in Step V.

-    Note that this may be a calibration image or any other image containing any object (not necessarily a checker), as long as it is visible in all the required views.
+    Note that this may be a calibration image or any other image containing any object (not necessarily a checker pattern), as long as it is visible in all the required views.
 For example, the following image is visible in 2 views (camera and mirror 1 - location: `{this-repo}/Test Media/3.jpg` in this repo).

 	![Test Image Example](https://user-images.githubusercontent.com/65610334/212613772-6859659b-80d0-4e0b-9f01-360d90cae2f0.jpg)